 The diverse country of Guatemala has abounding things to offer, but not many of them are so widely praised as Lake Atitlan.
 Hidden amongst three volcanoes in the Guatemalan highlands, the lake’s ecosystem blends characteristics of the mountain and tropical climate.

-Picturesque landscape is only a background for diverse local culture inhabiting the place for many centuries, with Mayan descendants living in numerous traditional communities.
+The picturesque landscape is only a background for diverse local cultures inhabiting the place for many centuries, with Mayan descendants living in numerous traditional communities.

 Each village around the lake and there are plenty, has its distinctive character and atmosphere, one can choose from authentic spots to popular backpackers destinations.
-The lake is two hours away from Colonial city of Antigua Guatemala, easily accessible by frequent shuttles.
+The lake is two hours away from the Colonial city of Antigua Guatemala, easily accessible by frequent shuttles.

 The origin of the lake is well known, attributed to the intrusion of a vast volcanic crater, but the source of its powerful energetic impact remains a mystery.

 Widely celebrated by indigenous people, the lake shores host many different traditional ceremonies, rooted in Mayan Cosmology, one of them being New Year’s celebrations.

 Sacred fires, songs, and the fragrance of burnt offerings fill the air for several days, resembling the ancient rituals, taking place in the city of Samabaj.
 Spiritual island town has been hidden underwater for many years, most of its history and size still untouched.

-One can discover numerous sacred places that remain or visit a sinful saint of Maximon, a fascinating mixture of Mayan and Catholic religion.
+One can discover numerous sacred places that remain or visit a sinful saint of Maximon, a fascinating mixture of the Mayan and Catholic religions.
 Taking its place in the town of Santiago, the saint accepts everyone who is brave enough to find him in the labyrinth of narrow city streets.

 Sacred Sites of South America